joaotgouveia/website/src/content/blog/gsoc-2024-midterm-updates-for-mankalaengine.md

 The static evaluation function used in this library consists of subtracting the pebbles in Player 2's store from the pebbles in Player 1's store.
-This is the same function that was used when solving the mancala variant _Kalah_ [\[4\]](#citeproc_bib_item_4).
+This is the same function that was used when solving the Mancala variant _Kalah_ [\[4\]](#citeproc_bib_item_4).

 This way of scoring Mancala positions is particulary suitable for MTD-f, since,